jemd321/Bioinformatics-Suite/README.md

 Welcome to Bioinformatics Suite.
-This program is intended as a personal project to support my learning of C# and WPF with MVVM, particularly of concepts such as dependency injection, a loosely couple structure and scalablity.
+This program is intended as a personal project to support my learning of C# and WPF with MVVM, particularly of concepts such as dependency injection,loosely coupled structure and scalability.

-The application is intended to be a toolkit for manipulating DNA, mRNA and protein sequences via conversion between commonly used bioinformatic formats, finding the results of various processes such as translation, restricition digest products and open reading frames.
+This application is a toolkit for manipulating DNA, mRNA and protein sequences via conversion between commonly used bioinformatic formats, finding the results of various processes such as translation, restriction digest products and open reading frames.

-The application is still under development, and as of yet only DNA sequence manipulation is supported.
+The program is still under development, and as of yet only DNA sequence manipulation is supported.